AymaneElmahi/chatroom/README.md

 ## About The Project

 First of all we should note that this is a school project.
 It's a "chatroom" application.
 It consists of a server and clients.
-It's like a message group on Whatsapp or messenger or whatever.
-Using the same locam IP adress and the same port, the clients can connect to the server and send messages to each other.
+It's like a message group on Whatsapp or Messenger or whatever.
+Using the same local IP adress and the same port, the clients can connect to the server and send messages to each other.

 <p align="right">(<a href="#top">back to top</a>)</p>